HomeEstate LitigationWho Should Administer an Estate When There’s No Will Appointing a Personal Representative?

 If priority to administer an estate cannot be resolved pursuant to the above sections of the Estate Administration Act, section 13(3) permits the Court to grant the authority to administer the estate to one or more persons of equal priority, as the Court considers appropriate.

-The issue of who should administer an estate as between three persons of equal priority was addressed in the Alberta Court of Queen’s Bench decision of Klein Estate (Re), 2013 ABQB 631 (CanLII) [NOTE: This decision pre-dates the introduction of the 2014 version of the Estate Administration Act (referenced above) however the criteria for determining the person of equal priority best suited to administer an estate are likely still relevant].
+The issue of who should administer an estate as between three persons of equal priority was addressed in the Alberta Court of King’s Bench decision of Klein Estate (Re), 2013 ABQB 631 (CanLII) [NOTE: This decision pre-dates the introduction of the 2014 version of the Estate Administration Act (referenced above) however the criteria for determining the person of equal priority best suited to administer an estate are likely still relevant].

 In Klein Estate, three adult children applied to administer the estate of their mother who passed without a will.
 The Court confirmed that all three were in equal position as before the law to administer the estate and that none were prepared to renounce.
 The Court noted the three siblings were named as co-executors of their father’s estate previously and that administration of the father’s estate did not go well with significant disputes arising.